c9s/php-fileutil/README.md

 $subpaths  = futil_pathsplit("etc/folder/file1");

+// replace current extension with another extension.
 $newFilename = futil_replace_extension("manifest.yml","json"); // Returns manifest.json

+// get extension from the filename.
 $extension = futil_get_extension("manifest.yml");   // Returns "yml"

+// copy file if the mtime of source is newer than the mtime of destination. futil_copy_if_newer("source_file","target_file");

+// copy file if destination does not exist. futil_copy_if_not_exists("source_file", "target_file");

+// prepend path to an array that contains paths.
 $filelist = array(
     "file1",
     "file2",